Ontario Construction News staff writer

-It’s been a decade since the building was approved, but progress was hindered by delays that included changing builders after the project started and a challenge from a residents’ group trying to block construction of the temple located in the middle of a residential neighbourhood.
+It’s been a decade since the building was approved, but progress was stalled by changing builders after the project started and a challenge from a residents’ group trying to block construction of the temple located in the middle of a residential neighbourhood.

-Back in 2010, a group called Westminster Woods Residents’ Association began mounting an Ontario Municipal Board challenge against the building of the, but the challenge never came to fruition.
-The group cited inadequate parking on the temple site, traffic hassles, and architectural asymmetry from the surrounding homes.
+The Westminster Woods Residents’ Association began an Ontario Municipal Board challenge against the building, but the challenge never happened.
+According to various media reports, concerns included inadequate parking on the temple site, traffic hassles, and architectural asymmetry from the surrounding homes.

 The Sikh community was optimistic the project would begin shortly after the challenge was dropped, but designing, planning and weather challenges caused additional delays.

-Construction costs have ballooned since the original estimate.
-In 2009, the projected cost was approximately $5.5 million.
-However, as prices increased over time, construction doubled and is projected to cost approximately $10 million, Rai said.
+In 2009, the projected cost was approximately $5.5 million and have jumped to $10 million, Rai said.

-Despite the hurdles, Rai says there’s one thing that empowers the team to keep pushing through toward the end of the project – the dream to “create a purpose-built Sikh temple that will serve many generations to come.”
+Rai told Guelph Today that there’s one thing that empowers the team to keep pushing through toward the end of the project – the dream to “create a purpose-built Sikh temple that will serve many generations to come.”